Breakfast Egg Muffins

 These breakfast egg muffins are so easy to make!
 Here’s what you need to do:

-Next, dice the bell pepper and scallions.
+Next, dice the red pepper and scallions.
 Make sure to chop them finely!
 The small pieces will disperse nicely throughout the muffins, allowing you to get a little veggie in every bite.
-When all the veggies are chopped, evenly divide them among the muffin cups.
+Evenly divide the chopped veggies among the muffin cups.

 Pouring egg mixture into muffin cups filled with peppers and scallions